 “Stewart Parker, Belfast Playwright.”
 Princeton University Library Chronicle 68.1 and 2 (Autumn 2006-Winter 2007): 526-59.

 “The Field Day Theatre Company.”
 The Cambridge Companion to Twentieth-Century Irish Drama, ed.
 Shaun Richards (Cambridge: Cambridge University Press, 2004), 191-203.

 “Stewart Parker’s Heavenly Bodies: Dion Boucicault, Show Business, and Ireland.”
 Modern Drama 43.3 (Fall 2000): 404-20.

-“’Ireland, the Continuous Past’: Stewart Parker’s Belfast History Plays.”
-A Century of Irish Drama: Widening the Stage.
-Eds.
-Stephen Watt, Eileen Morgan, and Shakir Mustafa.
-Bloomington: Indiana University Press, 2000.
-256-74.
+“‘Ireland, the Continuous Past’: Stewart Parker’s Belfast History Plays.”
+A Century of Irish Drama: Widening the Stage, ed.
+Stephen Watt, Eileen Morgan, and Shakir Mustafa (Bloomington: Indiana University Press, 2000), 256-74.

 “Living in Interesting Times: Stewart Parker’s Northern Star.”
-Politics and Performance in Contemporary Northern Ireland.
-Ed.
-John P. Harrington and Elizabeth Mitchell.
-Amherst: University of Massachusetts Press, 1999.
-7-28.
+Politics and Performance in Contemporary Northern Ireland, ed.
+John P. Harrington and Elizabeth J. Mitchell (Amherst: University of Massachusetts Press, 1999), 7-28.

 “Counterparts: James Joyce and Stewart Parker.”
 Bullán 3.2 (Winter 1997/Spring 1998): 71-86.